AnalystRoma/Global-AI-Adoption-ROI-Analysis-2020-2025-/README.md

 ---

 ## 🚀 Conclusion

-AI adoption is increasing rapidly, and companies with higher maturity achieve better ROI.
+AI adoption is steadily increasing, and companies with higher AI maturity are achieving better ROI.
+This highlights that strategic use of AI is becoming a key driver of business growth and competitive advantage.
 ---

+## 🚀 Future Scope

+- Add predictive analysis for AI ROI
+- Expand dataset with latest data
+- Apply machine learning models
+- Perform trend and segmentation analysis

 ## 🙌 Author
 Roma Kannojia | 9305484503 | kannojia.roma8@gmail.com